AlbertRossJoh/BST-Princeton-Rust/README.md

 # itualgs_rs

-itualgs_rs is a rust library of all basic data structures and algorithms, which has the same api as https://algs4.cs.princeton.edu/code/.
+itualgs_rs strives to be a library that contains all the basic data structures and algorithms found in the book "Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne.
+The project intends to have the same API as the equivalent Java library provided by the authors of the Algorithms book.

-This library will be expanded to match it's java counterpart more closely.
+# Contributing
+TBD..